drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Apple ID

 Creating an Apple ID is not required to use macOS.
-Making an Apple ID requires a phone number and it will by default sync a [lot of data](https://www.apple.com/legal/privacy/data/en/apple-id/) to Apple's servers.
-You can [disable](https://support.apple.com/102651) most of it later if you want.
+Making an Apple ID requires a phone number and it will by default sync a [lot of data](https://www.apple.com/legal/privacy/data/en/apple-id/) to iCloud, Apple's cloud storage service.
+You can [disable](https://support.apple.com/102651) the syncing later if you want or enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for your iCloud data.

 You can [control the data](https://support.apple.com/102283) associated with your Apple ID or completely delete it.